FrankOnyemaOrji/dsa-summative/README.md

 - Breadth-First Search (BFS) is an algorithm used for traversing or searching tree or graph data structures.
 It starts at the tree root (or an arbitrary node in the case of a graph) and explores the neighbor nodes at the present depth prior to moving on to nodes at the next depth level.

-- To run question two cd into question two,
+To run question two cd into question two,

     sudo apt install make

-- then run make to create student_sort file then run with
+Then run make to create student_sort file then run with

     ./student_sort